Walnut356/Walnut356.github.io/content/posts/language-documentation/index.md

 ![vec.drain source code listing](image-5.png)

 Is that... is that the *source code of `.drain`, directly linked from the docs and available offline*?
 Even if the docs aren't specific enough about how things work internally, I can just go *look* at how they work internally with a single click?
 Absolutely incredible.
-My only complaint is that this is the one section of the docs that does not resize properly.
+My only complaint is that this is the one section of the docs that does not handle half-width correctly.

 Anyway, lets talk about search.
 I'm sure you saw the box up there.
 Before we take that baby for a spin, I'd like to point out that it's not just "search", it's search *with convenience features:*